 Surreal Music Video: An 11 part series, featuring such as Pete Wentz vomiting up a snake, forced drug usage and consumption of organs while people in pig mask dance around the band, little girls lobbing produce at Joe in a straitjacket for no apparant reason, the contrast between Big Sean's verse in The Mighty Fall and the way he gets KILLED when he's singing it and MORE.

 Up to Eleven: All 11 songs on Save Rock and Roll will have their own video, part of an entire narrative.
-Eight have been released so far for "My Songs Know What You Did In The Dark", "The Phoenix", "Young Volcanoes", "Alone Together", "The Mighty Fall", "Just One Yesterday","Where Did the Party Go", and "Death Valley", each weirder than the last.
+Nine have been released so far for "My Songs Know What You Did In The Dark", "The Phoenix", "Young Volcanoes", "Alone Together", "The Mighty Fall", "Just One Yesterday","Where Did the Party Go", "Death Valley", and "Rat A Tat", each weirder than the last.